laravel/docs/filesystem.md

 <a name="url-host-customization"></a>
 #### URL Host Customization

-If you would like to pre-define the host for URLs generated using the `Storage` facade, you may add a `url` option to the disk's configuration array:
+If you would like to modify the host for URLs generated using the `Storage` facade, you may change a `url` option to the disk's configuration array:

     'public' => [
         'driver' => 'local',
         'root' => storage_path('app/public'),
         'url' => env('APP_URL').'/storage',
         'visibility' => 'public',
+        'throw' => false,
     ],

 <a name="temporary-urls"></a>